Photography Marketing: 17 Key Strategies to Market Your Photography Business

 To harness this power, ask your happy past clients and current clients for testimonials you can proudly display on your website and social media.
 Consider creating case studies of specific projects, showcasing before-and-afters, and detailing your process.
 This not only highlights your skills but also helps prospective clients envision how you can bring their unique projects to life.

-Don't forget to regularly update your website with fresh content like blog posts or project showcases – search engines love new things!
-Remember, a well-optimized website isn't just about being seen; it's about creating a welcoming experience that keeps visitors browsing.
+Remember to regularly update your website with fresh content like blog posts or project showcases — search engines love new things!
+A well-optimized website isn’t just about being seen; it’s about creating a welcoming experience that keeps visitors browsing.

 Imagine if every potential client in your city could easily find you on Google Maps.
 That’s the power of a Google Business Profile!
 This free listing is like a digital billboard, showcasing your business details and making it easy for more clients to discover you.